 - Nut milk bag: This is my preferred method.
 A nut milk bag is really not that fancy nor expensive, it is simply a bag made with a fine mesh fabric.
 It is often a sturdier fabric and it holds well when placed over a bowl.
 I also find it easier to hold the extremities when straining.
 These nut milk bags from Bellamei are the ones that I use.

-To use a cheesecloth, place a few large pieces of fabric on top of each other (2-3) over a fine mesh colander, pour the milk over very slowly, then lift the side of the cheesecloth to strain the milk. - French press: This one is a more expensive option and really not necessary, but if you have it, it will be a bliss to strain your nut milk!
+*To use a cheesecloth, place a few large pieces of fabric on top of each other (2-3) over a fine mesh colander, pour the milk over very slowly, then lift the side of the cheesecloth to strain the milk. - French press: If you have a French press, then use it!
+It will be a bliss to strain your nut milk!

 What to do with the leftover pulp from straining the nut milk

 After straining your milk, you will be left with the pulp from the almonds.
-Simply store it in a air-tight container in the fridge and reuse it!
+Simply store it in an air-tight container in the fridge and reuse it!

 Storage tips